 “When I first started working with gorillas, there were no women at all working in conservation in Uganda, there were no female rangers at all.
 Now we have female rangers, trackers, and porters.
 More women are getting involved in conservation in that way.
 I’m pretty happy about that,” says Dr. Gladys Kalema-Zikusoka.

 Over time Dr. Kalema-Zikusoka, known as ‘The Gorilla Doctor’ has shifted her focus to also working in public health because it turns out community health and gorillas go hand in hand.
 In Uganda’s forest communities inside Bwindi Impenetrable National Park, there’s tension between humans and wildlife.
 People are living in very close proximity to the gorillas, and Dr. Kalema-Zikusoka has made it part of her life’s work to educate locals on the importance of health and hygiene for both themselves and for the conservation and future of Uganda’s mountain gorilla population.
 She does this through her NGO, Conservation Through Public Health (CTPH).
 And, Gorilla Conservation Coffee is a social enterprise that’s part of CTPH was launched after Dr. Gladys Kalema-Zikusoka visited farmers living adjacent to Bwindi Impenetrable Forest.
 Here she learned that the farmers were not being given a fair price for their coffee and were struggling hard to survive, forcing them to use the national park to meet their basic family needs for food and fuel wood.

 COVID-19 helped people to understand just how devastating the effects of human-to-gorilla transmission of a virus can be, but this is something the pioneering wildlife veterinarian has been working on for many years prior to the pandemic.
-Today she continues to work, day in and day out, to protect the health of gorillas, as well as that of the communities with whom they co-exist—with a strong focus on empowering women through improving their livelihoods through access to healthcare.
+Today she continues to work, day in and day out, to protect the health of gorillas, as well as that of the communities with whom they co-exist—with a strong focus on empowering women by improving their livelihoods through access to healthcare.

 Alicia-Rae Light: How did you get your start as a veterinarian?